celestix/gotgproto/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update examples as appropriate.
+Please make sure to update the examples as appropriate.

 ## License
 [![GPLv3](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)